 Different policies for different classifications of employees

 Employers who have diverse workforces may need to implement different time and attendance policies for different classifications of employees, which is not only appropriate, but recommended if schedules and work expectations differ significantly between employee groups.

 For example, I have a friend who runs a pest control business.
 As part of his business, he has an administrative staff that works exclusively in the office and generally work 8:00 a.m. to 5:00 p.m., Monday through Friday.
 In addition to the administrative staff, he has a group of technicians who apply pest control treatments at customer’s homes and businesses.
 These technician spend almost all of their work time away from the office, frequently work overtime, and have hours that vary each day depending on the number of service calls they have scheduled.

 Because of the significant differences in the schedules, work hours, and work locations for the two employee groups, my friend maintains separate time and attendance policies for each.

 Enforcing time and attendance policies is necessary

-Thus, an employer’s recourse when an employee has worked unauthorized hours is not to refuse to pay them for that time, but instead to take the disciplinary action against the employee consistent with the established time and attendance policy.
+Thus, an employer’s best recourse when an employee has clearly worked unauthorized hours is not to refuse to pay them, but instead discipline the employee consistent with the established time and attendance policy.